 Some parents, like the one in the story mentioned earlier, can readily answer these questions on their own.
 Others need help.
 And some spend a lifetime trying to either compensate for this loss, protect themselves from the pain, or both.

 After reading this, you may be wondering if your own attachment is secure.
 None of us had perfect parents.
 To some degree, we all have wounds, pain, and fear.
-Make this the day you begin to move towards freedom and health!
+Make this the day you begin to move toward freedom and health!
 God’s limitless love is the source of true healing.

 The one who fears is not made perfect in love.
 We love because he first loved us.
 1 John 4:18b, 19